kentotomita/kentotomita.github.io/_pages/about.md

 ---
 permalink: /
 title: "Kento Tomita"
-excerpt: "Research Scientist at Mitsubishi Electric Research Laboratories (MERL)"
+excerpt: "Research Scientist at MERL"
 author_profile: true
 redirect_from:
   - /about/